 As part of our grants program, we deliver presentations at publicly funded research organisations to educate researchers around translation and to address some of the factors that will increase their chances of success when applying for grants.
-The seminars are titled "Solving the wicked problem of the gap from the research to translation".

-Should your institution wish to host a seminar, you may submit a request for Dr Noel Chambers to present using this online form.
+Should your institution wish to host a seminar in the coming months, you may submit a request for Dr Noel Chambers to present using this online form.
 Please bear in mind that we require suitable numbers to justify our travels (40 or so) and the session would require a minimum of an hour in order to be able to get the message out effectively and to help address the questions from the audience.